 - Weirdness Censor: Mesmerus imposes one on the group when they face a particular enemy.
 The mere sight of these creatures had caused Innocent Bystanders to go straight in mental lockdown.

-- World of Pun: It does this constantly when in game mode, as virtually any action you have the characters take is accompanied by a pun or reference.
+- World of Pun: Puns are made constantly in game mode, as virtually any action you have the characters take is accompanied by a pun or reference.
 For example, give Clady the spear and let her attack with it, and the attack is called "Clad the Impaler".
 Give Val, the sole American, the axe, and it's called "American Chopper" when she uses it.
 If Alain, a French-Canadian, goes into a defensive mode to take less damage, it's Block Quebecois, and so on and so forth.